RedisLabs/redislabs-docs/content/ri/install/install-ec2.md

 ---
 layout: docs
-title:  Install RDBTools on AWS EC2
+title:  Install RedisInsight on AWS EC2
-description: Install RDBTools on AWS EC2
+description: Install RedisInsight on AWS EC2
 date:  2018-06-05 03:49:29 +0530
 category: docs
 permalink: docs/install/ec2/
-pageTitle: Install RDBTools on AWS EC2
+pageTitle: Install RedisInsight on AWS EC2
-altTag: Install RDBTools on AWS EC2
+altTag: Install RedisInsight on AWS EC2
 nextStep:
-    title: Activating RDBTools
+    title: Activating RedisInsight
     href: /docs/install/activating/
 ---
-In this guide, we will install RDBTools on an AWS EC2 instance.
+In this guide, we will install RedisInsight on an AWS EC2 instance.
 You will need access to the AWS Console, and must have the ability to launch EC2 instances.
-At the end of this guide, you will be able to manage ElastiCache Redis instances using RDBTools.
+At the end of this guide, you will be able to manage ElastiCache Redis instances using RedisInsight.

 As an alternative, you can also use our 1-click cloudformation launch wizard to automatically perform these steps for you.

 Step 1: Create a new IAM Role (Optional)
 --------------

-RDBTools needs read-only access to S3 and ElastiCache APIs.
+RedisInsight needs read-only access to S3 and ElastiCache APIs.
 This is an optional step.

 1. Login to AWS Console, and navigate to IAM screen
 1. Create a new IAM Role